Are Dumbwaiters Just for Restaurants? No Way!

 For Residences

-They are used in residential settings just the way you can see dumbwaiter uses in restaurant to transport food from the kitchen to the upper-floor dining area.
+They are used in residential settings just the way you can see S&D Lifts to transport food from the kitchen to the upper-floor dining area.
 You can also use them to transport laundry from the utility room to other floors’ bedrooms.

 Outdoor variants of this equipment are typically used to bring heavy items from the yard into the house, such as firewood, groceries, suitcases, and a variety of other items.
 You wouldn’t have to worry about hauling such items up and down the stairs if you had a residential dumbwaiter installed.